For SellersSeller Guide

 Impact on Business Operations and Growth Initiatives

-Case Study: The Highly Leveraged Manufacturing Acquisition
+Case Study: The Over-Leveraged Manufacturing Buyout

 Conclusion: Strategic Implications for Business Sellers